oonisim/Kubernetes/README.md

 Make sure to specify the correct IP.
 If to use hostname, make sure it will not be resolved to a NAT address in VM environments.

 #### AWS Cloud Provider
 Cloud provider needs to be specified to kubeadm at the cluster configuration.
-If not specified, it would require re-installing the cluster to use the feature (GitHub 57718).
+If not specified, it would require re-installing the cluster to use the feature [GitHub 57718](https://github.com/kubernetes/kubernetes/issues/57718).

 ```
 kubeadm init --config kubeadm_config.yaml
 ```
-Instead of using --cloud-provider=aws to kubeadm, use kubeadm configuration. --cloud-provider=aws used to be used but there are several reports it causes issues and the kubeadm init documentation does not specify it although the manifest part shows it.
+Instead of using --cloud-provider=aws to kubeadm, use kubeadm configuration. --cloud-provider=aws used to work but there are several reports it causes issues and the kubeadm init documentation does not specify it although the manifest part shows it.

 ```
 kubeadm_config.yaml